 Now that we discussed what the Yoast plugin doesn't do, let's talk about what it DOES do.

 It is great for getting your Backend SEO settings in place.
 This is actually the first step in getting that SEO juice going for your site.
 This is what enables your blog to show up when someone searches for it directly and that it gives a proper description of what the site offers or is about.

 Is it Worth it to Upgrade to Yoast Premium?

 Paying for the premium version of Yoast is an absolute waste of your money.
 You can grow your SEO traffic with just the free version.
-Plus, if you aren’t on WordPress, you can grow your SEO traffic without an plugin at all.
+Plus, if you aren't on WordPress, you can grow your SEO traffic without a plugin at all.